katerebekah/csharp-dotnet-milestones/1-foundations/exercises/FND_MATHMAGICIAN.md

 ## Setup

 1. Create a new Visual Studio console solution named *MathMagician*.
-1. Create a matching project in your soltuion for unit tests (i.e. *MathMagicianTests*).
+1. Create a matching project in your solution for unit tests (i.e. *MathMagicianTests*).

 ## Instructions